bitshifter/glam-rs/CONTRIBUTING.md

   complements instruction counts, since fewer instructions can still be slower.

 Most Criterion benches use the shared macros in `benches/support/macros.rs`.
-Each macro emits a benchmark group with one case per size, runs a batch of independent operations per iteration, and reports results per element via `Throughput::Elements`.
+Each `bench_*` macro emits a benchmark group with one case per size, runs a batch of independent operations per iteration, and reports results per element via `Throughput::Elements`.
 The default operating points are `[16, 1024]`: 16 is L1-resident and shows per-op overhead, 1024 exposes cache pressure for larger types.
 Pass `sizes => [..]` to override, e.g.
 `bench_unop!(name, "desc", op => inverse, from => random_mat4, sizes => [16, 1024, 8192])`.

 Run a single suite with `cargo bench --bench mat4`.
 Run one benchmark from a suite by passing a filter, e.g. `cargo bench --bench mat4 -- "mat4 inverse"`.
-Use `cargo bench -- --quick` for faster, less precise iteration. `--test` runs each benchmark once to check that it executes without reporting results.
+Use `cargo bench --bench mat4 -- --quick` for faster, less precise iteration.
+`--test` runs each benchmark once to check that it executes without reporting results.

 Benchmarks of small functions are inherently noisy.
 Criterion timings and gungraun instruction counts are both signals rather than definitive